universal-packages/universal-terminal-document/README.md

     - **`color`** `string`
       The color of all text in the block.
 See [Colors](#colors).

+    - **`free`** `boolean`
+      When a free block is included in a row, only that block will be considered and its text will be rendered as it is without any document styling.
+Useful to render text previously formatted that the terminal itself can handle.

     - **`height`** `number`
       The height of the block.